vlcn-io/materialite/demos/react/walkthrough/walkthrough.md

 Think of Materialite as a database.
 A database that can efficiently respond to changes in data.

-Think of the demo application as an app where all state is stored in the database.
+Think of the demo application as an app where all state is stored in that database.
 Rather than ever using `useState` and `setState`, we read and write state to/from the database.

 > ⚠️ Note that I'm still figuring out the best APIs to expose to developers and there are still bugs 🐛 in Materialite.